twr14152/svedka/README.md

 # svedka
-# Using Flask web framework create a web server on Rasperry PI
+# Place Holder

-1. This project will be python3 and flask
+1. TBD
 2. Hardware will be a 16G Raspberry PI3 running Raspian
 3. Document as we go
 4. <>